 Mt Taranaki is part of a volcanic chain that includes the Kaitake and Pouakai Ranges, Paritutu, and the Sugar Loaf Islands.
 Mt Taranaki is the youngest, largest, and only remaining active volcano in the chain.
 This volcanism is related to subduction of the Pacific Plate below the Australian Plate.
 Mt Taranaki began forming about 130,000 years ago and moderate to large eruptions have occurred on average every 500 years with smaller eruptions occurring about 90 years apart.
 The last major eruption of Taranaki occurred around approx 1790.
 It's estimated that the volcano has erupted over 160 times in the last 36,000 years.

 The cone of Mt Taranaki has collapsed several times and surveys have confirmed that historical landslides, lava and pyroclastic flows have reached between seven and 40 kilometres from the cone, reaching the present Taranaki coastline.
 Ash ejected from the mountain has ranged in size between from less than a millimetre to several centimetres.
 In addition, on-going erosion events after an eruption can cause effects beyond the volcanic cone at any time.

 There are no indications that Mt Taranaki is about to erupt, however, its unbroken geological history of activity tells us that it will in the future.
 We are in an unusually long (although not unprecedented) lull in activity.
-Recent research (2014) estimates an 81% probability of at least one eruption by 2065.
+Recent research (2021) estimates an annual probability of eruption is 1-1.3%.